 The following information is for students, scholars, and employees who are currently in the US and want to change from one non-immigrant status to a student status (e.g., F-1 status or J-1 status) in order to be able to study, research, or work at Tufts.
 Note: the information offered below is intended to be general in nature and does not constitute legal advice.
 Because change of status procedures can be quite complex, the International Center strongly recommends consulting with a qualified immigration attorney about options and requirements for changing non-immigrant status.
 The International Center is unable to prepare change of status applications on behalf of individual students, staff, or dependents.

-If you are already in the US with a particular status, but your primary purpose changes and/or your current legal status is going to expire, you may need to obtain a new non-immigrant status.
-Examples of when a new status may be required include the following:
+If you are already in the US in a non-student or scholar status, but would like to change to student / scholar status, you may need to apply for a change of status.
+Common change of status scenarios include the following:

 In most cases, the fastest way to obtain a new non-immigrant status is by departing the US, applying for a new visa, and returning to the US on the new visa.
-In other cases, it may not be possible or feasible to travel outside the US.
+However, it may not always be possible or feasible to travel outside the US.
 In these situations, you may investigate whether it is possible to apply for a change of status from within the US.

 Due to the COVID-19 pandemic traveling internationally (to / from the US) and applying for US visas overseas may be subject to long delays or restrictions.
 Consult with an international student advisor about your individual situation if you are seeking to obtain a new non-immigrant status to become a student or scholar at Tufts.